salman-ab/lucid-inventory-tracker/README.md

 How it works

 The automation uses Lucid’s inventory API to retrieve current vehicle listings.
-Each time the workflow runs, it performs three mains tasks.
+Each time the workflow runs, it performs three main tasks.

-Append History: Every Lucid Air in the current inventory is appended into the historical dataset, creating time stamp snapshots of inventory.
-As the automation runs daily at 6am, this build a historical record that can be used to analyze sales and inventory data.
+1. Append History: Every Lucid Air in the current inventory is appended into the historical dataset, creating timestamped snapshots of inventory.
+As the automation runs daily at 6am, this builds a historical record that can be used to analyze sales and inventory data.
-Current Inventory: The current inventory sheet is cleared and repopulated everyday so it always reflects the latest inventory.
+2. Current Inventory: The current inventory sheet is cleared and repopulated everyday so it always reflects the latest inventory.
-Dashboard: Using the historical dataset, the dashboard calculates statistics that can help investors better understand inventory demand, supply, and pricing.
+3. Dashboard: Using the historical dataset, the dashboard calculates statistics that can help investors better understand inventory demand, supply, and pricing.

-The automation runs everyday at 6am, and sends me a email to tell me it has ran along with key summary statistics.
+The automation runs every day at 6am, and sends me a email to tell me it has run along with key summary statistics.

 Key Metrics Tracked